PhilipMayer94/AStarFlipDistance/README.md

 with:

 	1. vertex_path = path to a list of vertices (every row is corresponds to a vertex)
-	2. triangulation_1_path = path to a file of a triangulation (needs to be compatible  with the vertexlist)
+	2. triangulation_1_path = path to a file of a triangulation (needs to be compatible  with the vertexlist every row is given by three integers corresponding to a triangle on the vertices)
-	3. triangulation_2_path = path to a file of a triangulation (needs to be compatible  with the vertexlist)
+	3. triangulation_2_path = path to a file of a triangulation (needs to be compatible  with the vertexlist every row is given by three integers corresponding to a triangle on the vertices)
 	4. algorithm = eppstein heuristic combined decomposition ilp bfs heuristic
 	5. output_path = path to the folder that contains should contain the result json
  	6. output_file_name = name of the resultfile